chojayr/aws-backup-cf/README.md

 NOTE:

-* This template does not include the creation of the BackupVault, It will use the Default BackupVault
+* This template does include the creation of new BackupVault if desired just set the "CreateNewBackupVault" to "true" or use the existing BackupVault e.g. "Default",

 * Add the tag "Backup: daily-backup" to your resources so the AWS Backup can identify the target resource it needs to backup